 Pleasant Hill - New Canton is a very small town located in the state of Illinois.
 With a population of 2,848 people and just one neighborhood, Pleasant Hill - New Canton is the 488th largest community in Illinois.
-Pleasant Hill - New Canton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Pleasant Hill - New Canton was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Pleasant Hill - New Canton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pleasant Hill - New Canton are a mix of both white- and blue-collar jobs.
+Pleasant Hill - New Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pleasant Hill - New Canton is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Pleasant Hill - New Canton who work in management occupations (13.25%), office and administrative support (13.00%), and healthcare (9.20%).

 Pleasant Hill - New Canton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Pleasant Hill - New Canton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pleasant Hill - New Canton does not have a public transit system used by locals to get to and from work.

 The population of Pleasant Hill - New Canton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Pleasant Hill - New Canton, 21.09% have at least a bachelor's degree.